PN summer web series kicks off in July! Learn more

 Mornings are the hardest for me, facing the day, getting out of bed, and getting going.
 But staying active helps both physically and mentally.
 I was a serious hiker and outdoorsman.
 I cannot do difficult, long hikes anymore, but I do still hike with my son.
 Even though they are not as rigorous or “challenging,” being outdoors and active and finding a way to enjoy some of what I used to love to do is very important.

 My mother had neuropathy too, and she remained active and positive, continuing to travel and live her life.
 Watching how she handled the disease helped my outlook.
-I aspire to follow her example.
-I also make sure I am not isolated.
-I have a solid support network, my wife, my son, good friends.
-I have a social life.
-I also joined the Facebook PN support group, so I feel like I am part of a community.
+Aspiring to follow her example, I make sure not to become isolated.
+My support network includes my wife, my son, and good friends, ensuring I have a social life.
+Additionally, joining the Facebook PN support group helps me feel part of a community.
 All this helps me stay positive.

 FPN: What advice would you give other PN patients?

-Gil: I would counsel them to stay active, even though it is difficult physically.
-I had a hard time letting go of things I couldn’t do anymore due to PN, but I replaced them with the same or similar activities with lesser difficulty.
-You have to keep doing whatever you can and learn to be at peace with things you have to let go.
-It can be emotional, but it can be done.
-I used to be a serious amateur musician, I played the string base.
-I can no longer play because of the numbness in my fingers.
-But I still enjoy music.
-I go to bluegrass concerts.
-I shifted my focus of how I engaged with music so I can still enjoy it.
-And lastly, I would tell other patients to stay connected.
-Develop new networks and use the resources offered by the Foundation for Peripheral Neuropathy.
-And lastly, let people help you
+Gil: I advise staying active, even though it’s physically challenging.
+Letting go of activities due to PN was hard, but I replaced them with similar ones that were less difficult.
+Keep doing whatever you can and learn to be at peace with what you must let go.
+It’s emotional, but possible.
+I used to play the string bass as a serious amateur musician but stopped because of numbness in my fingers.
+However, I still enjoy music by attending bluegrass concerts, shifting my engagement with music to continue enjoying it.
+Lastly, stay connected.
+Develop new networks and use resources from the Foundation for Peripheral Neuropathy.
+Let people help you.

 Gil, thank you for taking the time to share your story.
 We value your participation in our community!